rokist/plynth-dev/README.md

 You need to install `python` and `pipenv` into your system first in order to develop with the development kit.

 * [Windows](docs/install_windows.md)
+  * We recommend the official binaries of Python, and with it, you don't have to install pipenv manually.
 * [Mac](docs/install_mac.md)
+  * pipenv
 * [Linux](docs/install_linux.md)

 ```sh